aharisov/oc_projet3_spring-boot-api/readme.md

 ## Installation and Run Instructions

 1. Clone the repository
-2. Create the MySQL database
+2. Create the MySQL database (for example, like here https://openclassrooms.com/fr/courses/6971126-implementez-vos-bases-de-donnees-relationnelles-avec-sql/7152681-installez-le-sgbd-mysql)
 3. Configure the project:
 - Create a .env file at the project root
 - Add your database credentials and JWT secret key: